isaacHagoel/svelte-dnd-action/README.md

 # SVELTE DND ACTION [![Known Vulnerabilities](https://snyk.io/test/github/isaacHagoel/svelte-dnd-action/badge.svg?targetFile=package.json)](https://snyk.io/test/github/isaacHagoel/svelte-dnd-action?targetFile=package.json)

 This is a feature-complete implementation of drag and drop for Svelte using a custom action.
-It supports almost every imaginable drag and drop use-case and is fully accessible.
+It supports almost every imaginable drag and drop use-case, any input device and is fully accessible.
+It requires very minimal configuration, while offering a rich set of primitives that allow overriding basically any of its default behaviours (using the handler functions).
 See full features list below.

 ![dnd_demo2](https://user-images.githubusercontent.com/20507787/81682367-267eb780-9498-11ea-8dbc-5c9582033522.gif)

 [Play with this example in the REPL](https://svelte.dev/repl/e2ef044af75c4b16b424b8219fb31fd9?version=3.22.2).

+### Why a svelte action rather than a higher order component?

+Because it allows for a much more elegant API (no slot props thanks god) as well as more control. <br />
+If you prefer a generic dnd list component that accepts different Item components as your abstraction, you can very easily wrap this library with one (see [here](https://svelte.dev/repl/028674733f67409c94bd52995d5906f1?version=3.31.0)).

 ### Current Status

-The library is working well as far as I can tell, and I am in the process of integrating it into a production system that will be used at scale.
+The library is production ready, and I am in the process of integrating it into several production systems that will be used at scale.
 It is being actively maintained.

 ### Features